 Another factor a court may consider is the likelihood of the harm caused by the product when compared with the burden of action needed to prevent the harm.
 For instance, it might be expected that a company work to ensure that a clasp holds the blades closed on grass trimmers when someone carries them, but a company might not be expected to engineer the clasp so that it holds the blade closed when someone throws the trimmer at the wall.

 A properly designed product can still cause serious injuries if it is manufactured poorly.
 For instance, the safety guard on a grass trimmer might not have been properly built in the factory to specifications, such as a missing screw that causes it to fall apart.
 Often, if a skilled Western, PA defective products attorney can demonstrate that a product was defective and that the defect leads to an injury, it will not be necessary to show that the manufacturer knew of the defect to recover compensation.

 In many situations, products cause injuries because they fail to carry proper warnings or instructions.
-Manufacturers must warn consumers about certain hazards such as toxic components or choking hazards.
+Manufacturers must warn consumers about certain hazards, such as toxic components or choking hazards.
 When they fail to fulfill their duty in a reasonable manner, a diligent Western, PA product liability lawyer could hold them accountable for the resulting harm.